Charles-JZH/hw2-Docker/README.md

 ## Part-1
 Note that:
 - **Dockerfile** and **start.go** refer to the Dockerfile and source code.
 - I have finished all basic tasks of the part-1.
-The cluster name which I deployed the container is "hw2-14848" as the following stops show.
+The cluster name which I deployed the container is "hw2-14848" as the following steps show.
 - I have finished the extra-credit task.
 I have deployed the container to the Kubernetes cluster as the following step 7 shows.

 Steps: